webrecorder/browsertrix-old/README.md

 http://localhost:8180/screenshots-qa/*/urn:screenshot:*
 ```

-An example of a replay config is available in the spec: [social-media-replay.yaml](sample_crawl_specs/social-media-replay.yaml)
+Sample record and replay configs, [social-media.yaml](sample_crawl_specs/social-media.yaml) and [social-media-replay.yaml](sample_crawl_specs/social-media-replay.yaml), are also available.

-(The screenshot functionality will likely change and additional options will be added)
+(Note: The screenshot functionality will likely change and additional options will be added)

 ### Other Crawl operations

-Browsertrix also includes other operations, such as `browsertrix list` for listing crawls,
+Browsertrix also includes other operations, such as `browsertrix stop` for stopping a crawl,
 and `browsertrix watch <crawl_id>` for attaching and watching all the browsers in a given crawl.

-See `browsertrix crawl -h` for a complete reference of availablecommands
+See `browsertrix crawl -h` for a complete reference of available commands.

 ## Browser Profiles